Dietz & Watson Half Marathon

 Have the time of your life in 2020 completing 13.1 challenging miles that wind through Philadelphia’s most scenic and historic neighborhoods.
 From the history-steeped streets of Old City, through one of the liveliest stretches of Center City, across the Schuylkill, up through the bucolic trails of Fairmount Park, and back down to canvas the banks of the river.
 The course is also sanctioned by USA Track & Field.

 The Half Marathon was added to Race Weekend in 2006 and has seen an increase in runners every year since.
-Whether as a test-run for first-time marathoners or as a challenging race along a scenic course, the Dietz & Watson Half Marathon has given thousands of runners the opportunity to take on the AACR Philadelphia Marathon on their own terms.
+Whether as a test-run for first-time marathoners or as a challenging race along a scenic course, the Dietz & Watson Half Marathon has given thousands of runners the opportunity to take on the Philadelphia Marathon Weekend on their own terms.